-20 The data are drawn from Table 10 of ESDC (2015, p.
+The data are drawn from Table 10 of ESDC (2015, p.
 18).
 The dependent variable for our equation is the percentage of the unemployed who contributed and had a valid reason for separation (i.e., a layoff) and met the entry requirements that applied in their geographic administrative region, and hence were deemed to be EI-eligible.
 The data set is a balanced panel having 13 time periods (2001 through 2013) and nine cross-sectional units, yielding a total of 117 observations.
 The cross-sectional units correspond to the bracket of the local unemployment rate that prevailed in the EI administrative region.
 The brackets are then mapped to the variable entry requirement for the number of insurable hours according to the well-known (at least in EI program jargon) "EI entitlement matrix" that also determines the maximum benefit entitlement, according to the region's unemployment rate.
-An unemployment rate of 6 percent or lower corresponds to 700 hours worked; 6.1 percent to 7 percent corresponds to 665 hours worked; 7.1 percent to 8 percent corresponds to 630 hours worked; 10.1 percent to 9 percent corresponds to 595 hours worked; 9.1 percent to 10 percent corresponds to 540 hours worked; 12.1 percent to 13 percent corresponds to 455 hours worked; and above 13.1 percent corresponds to 420 hours worked.
+An unemployment rate of 6 percent or lower corresponds to 700 hours worked; 6.1 percent to 7 percent corresponds to 665 hours worked; 7.1 percent to 8 percent corresponds to 630 hours worked; 8.1 percent to 9 percent corresponds to 595 hours worked; 9.1 percent to 10 percent corresponds to 560 hours worked; 10.1 percent to 11 percent corresponds to 525 hours worked; 11.1 percent to 12 percent corresponds to 490 hours worked; 12.1 percent to 13 percent corresponds to 455 hours worked; and above 13.1 percent corresponds to 420 hours worked.
 The variable entry requirement is the regressor for our equation.
 The estimation technique is pooled linear least squares, allowing for a separate first-order auto-regressive coefficient and for a separate estimate of the variance for each of the nine cross-section units.

 82-percent average value over time.
-Such a 100hour decrease constitutes almost three weeks of full-time employment.21 Therefore, the immediate impact of the change, before any employers and employees have a chance to adjust their behaviour, is that an additional 5.1 percentage points of workers would qualify, and the total eligibility rate would increase to some 87-89 percent nationwide, on average, according to the EICS measure.
+Such a 100-hour decrease constitutes almost three weeks of full-time employment.
+Therefore, the immediate impact of the change, before any employers and employees have a chance to adjust their behaviour, is that an additional 5.1 percentage points of workers would qualify, and the total eligibility rate would increase to some 87-89 percent nationwide, on average, according to the EICS measure.
 We note that this is a first-pass, static estimate of only the initial impact; as such, it must be interpreted as the lower-bound value.